cbmckni/gene-oracle-docker/README.md

 ***Currently a funtional work-in-progress

-This is a dockerized version of [DeepGTEx](https://github.com/ctargon/DeepGTEx), a TensorFlow deep learning algorithm.
+This is a dockerized version of [gene-oracle](https://github.com/ctargon/gene-oracle), a deep learning algorithm built using Tensorflow.

 ## Building and pushing image